bihor/camaliga/README.md

 Version 11.3:
 - Setting extendedCategoryMode added.
 Empty category entries will be ignored at the search options.
 - Bugfix: metadata for images now working again.
+- Bugfix: don´t ignore given storage PIDs in the show actions.
+Prevent viewing all camaliga-entries at one place.